freeCodeCamp/guide/src/pages/java/interfaces/index.md

 tesla.start(); // starting engine ...
 ```

-But, you **cannot** create an instance of an Interface itself.
+An Interface **can not** contain a constructor methods,therefore,you **can not** create an instance of an Interface itself.
 You must create an instance of some class implementing an Interface to reference it.
 Think of interfaces as a blank contract form, or a template.

 What can you do with this feature?
 Polymorphism!
 You can use only interfaces to refer to object instances!